alexpusch/rust-magic-patterns/dumbing-down-iterator/Readme.md

 How can this be possible?
 Rust is a statically typed language, right?
 How can the same method return different types?

-In this article I will try to explain how the Iterator API type system works by dumbing it down to a bare minimum implementation.
+Lets learn how the Iterator API type system works by dumbing it down to a bare minimum implementation.

 ## Iterator trait
 The [Iterator trait](https://doc.rust-lang.org/std/iter/trait.Iterator.html) is the first building block of the iterator API.